ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 * In new RO-Crates the _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
 * The _RO-Crate Metadata File_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0](https://www.w3.org/TR/2014/REC-json-ld-20140116/) document in [flattened](https://www.w3.org/TR/json-ld/#flattened-document-form) and [compacted](https://www.w3.org/TR/json-ld/#compacted-document-form) form
 * The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.1-DRAFT/context> by reference.
-* If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json` processing software should treat this as the _RO-Crate Metadata File_.
+* If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json` then processing software should treat this as the _RO-Crate Metadata File_.
 If the crate is updated then the file should SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to to reference it, with an up to date `conformsTo` property naming an appropriate version of this specification.

 [JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.